vtexdocs/dev-portal-content/docs/guides/Integration-Guides/login-integration-guide/login-integration-guide-admin-saml2.md

 As the SP, VTEX ID must know of the new certificate or it will not be able to validate the signatures.
 And since the SP is unable to check at what stage of renewal the IdP is, it always checks if the signature validates for each of the listed certificates.

-[block:callout]
-{
-"type": "info",
-"body": "We recommend checking if your IdP allows the configuration of a primary and secondary certificate to simplify the export process."
+> ℹ️ We recommend checking if your IdP allows the configuration of a primary and secondary certificate to simplify the export process.
-}
-[/block]

 Once the old certificate expires, you may remove it from the `metadata.xml` file and re-upload it if you wish to avoid unnecessary requests in the **Send Valid Credentials** step of the [SAML authentication flow](#authentication-flow).